phalcon/documentation/docs/views.md

 </script>
 ```

-In the example above, we are utilizing the [Phalcon\Url][mvc-url] component in our javascript code, to correctly set up the URL in our application.
+In the example above, we are utilizing the [Phalcon\Mvc\Url][mvc-url] component in our javascript code, to correctly set up the URL in our application.
 The service is available in the view by accessing `$this->url`.

 ## Stand Alone
 You can also use the view as a _glue_ component in your application.
 You will only need to have the proper setup and then use the view to return processed results back.